jnordan132/Feedster/README.md

 *Example:*<br> <img src= "./public/assets/MySqlCommands.png"> <br>
 f. `exit` from the mysql connection to and `seed` the db by running `npm run seed` <br>
 *Example:*<br> <img src= "./public/assets/npmRunSeed.png"> <br>
 g.
-Optionally, you can run `node run test` for *Jest* - a javascript testing framework to kick off a series of quick tests <br>
+Optionally, you can run `node run test` for *Jest* - a javascript testing framework to kick off a series of quick tests (Dummy Tests) <br>
 *Example:* <br><img src= "./public/assets/npmRunTest.png"> <br>
 h.Finally, to run this application enter `node server.js` or `npm start` to be prompted with the `localhost/port#` url <br>
 i.On the **Feedster** [landing page](https://feedster-twitter-feed.herokuapp.com/) you will be presented with User Feeds you can opt to follow after Signing/Logging in